Identity & UI design for Agency FIFTY3

 After additional research, I decided to illustrate Mt.
 Hood, the highest point in Oregon.
 I selected a slab-serif typeface that resembled the serif typeface in option 01, but better compliments the new mountain illustration.

 This concept illustrates an iconic part of Oregon’s natural landscape, Mt.
 Hood.
 However, it remains site-specific to Columbia Heights since the community resides on a bluff with incredible mountain views.
-The mountain illustration depicts that by the narrowing valley and lake towards the base of the mountain.
+The mountain illustration represents the narrowing valley and lake from the mountain views of Columbia Heights.

 An overview of the approved brand identity is below.

 The next task was to curate a collection of stock photography that best represents Columbia Heights.
 It was essential to find photos that align with the community’s brand words, are cohesive, and, most importantly, reflect diversity.

 I spent time researching Troutdale to make sure the photos closely depict the environment around the community, such as the correct type of foliage found in the Pacific Northwest.

 Since Agency FIFTY3 specializes in real estate, and the goal here is to design a website that converts, I approached the UI design with a few things in mind from a study conducted by Google and Apartments.com revolving around trends of apartment renters.

 To understand the user, it’s necessary to think about what renters actually want and expect from an apartment community’s website.